-Each Contestant will compete in three equal phases of preliminary competition: Interview, Swimsuit (Miss contestants) / Active wear (Teen contestants) and Evening Gown.
+Each Contestant will compete in three equal phases of preliminary competition: Interview, Swimsuit (Miss contestants) / Fitness Wear (Teen contestants) and Evening Gown.
 The results from these preliminary phases of competition are added up, and the contestants with the highest composite scores become semifinalists.
 The number of semifinalists will be determined by the total number of contestants in the competition and is typically between 10 and 15.
 Scoring is based on the following:

 Interview: Pageant judges spend time with each contestant to learn about her successes, talents, goals, and ambitions.
-Attention is focused on her poise, charm, self – confidence and her ability to communicate, as well as the substance of her answers.
+Attention is focused on her poise, charm, self–confidence and her ability to communicate, as well as the substance of her answers.
 Preliminary interviews are conducted individually in front of the entire judging panel in a private and closed setting.
 You will have a two to three-minute interview with the panel of 5 or 7 judges.
 It is extremely comfortable and conversational.
 Contestants are scored on their communication skills, and personality.
 They are NOT scored on their opinions or personal beliefs.

 Evening Gown: Each contestant wears a gown she has chosen for herself.
 Attention is focused on each contestant’s overall appearance, self-confidence, and the beauty she brings to the gown of her choice.
 She is evaluated on grace, poise, style, stage presence, and overall-impression.
 Judges are instructed to evaluate the contestant, not the dress she is wearing.

 There is no talent competition and no experience is necessary.